markaren/threepp/README.md

 #### Current state of the project

-Most of the core library has been ported, including basic rendering capabilities, but some vital parts of the rendering pipeline has yet to be completed.
+Most of the core library has been ported, including basic rendering capabilities, however much remains to be done..

-Thus, threepp is not yet in fully a functional state.
+##### What works?

+* Box, Sphere, Plane and Cylindrical geometries
+* 2D Textures
+* Transparency
+* OrbitControls
+* AmbientLight
+* Most materials (but using ambient light for materials that require lights...)
+* Raycasting against Mesh

 ### But, but why?

 This is mostly a personal exercise.
-Don't expect any support, although contributions are welcome.
+Don't expect much support, although contributions are welcome.

 ### How to build